locthai2002/Analyze-Hypothetical-Fintech-ETF/README.md

 This application builds a financial database and web application by using SQL, Python, and the Voilà library to analyze the performance of a hypothetical fintech ETF.

-We will use this notebook to complete the analysis of a fintech ETF that consists of four stocks: GOST, GS, PYPL, and SQ.
+We will use this notebook to complete the analysis of a fintech ETF that consists of four stocks: GDOT, GS, PYPL, and SQ.
 Each stock has its own table in the etf.db database.

 Analyze the daily returns of the ETF stocks both individually and as a whole.
 Then deploy the visualizations to a web application by using the Voilà library.